Kimundi/rfcs/active/0000-associated-field-inheritance.md

 ```
 struct C {
    x: uint,
    c: uint,
    parent: A
 }
 ```

-This would permit future extension of the feature to modify layout, should that be explored.
+This would permit future extension of the feature to modify layout.

 ### Field composition sugar Motivation